 Start planning your Vietnam food tour

-Vietnam is one of the world's legendary food destinations thanks to its fresh, flavorful dishes, as well as its incredible variety of delicacies.
-A Vietnam food tour is an experience not to be missed, full of this southeast Asian country's diverse tastes and culture.
+Vietnam is one of the world's most exciting food destinations thanks to its fresh, flavorful dishes and the variety of unique delicacies.
+A Vietnam food tour is an experience not to be missed, and it’s a great way to experience this southeast Asian country's diverse tastes and culture.

 What makes Vietnam a great destination for foodies?

-Most culinary enthusiasts dream of taking a food tour in Vietnam.
-Taste meatballs with noodles in the capital of Hanoi, fried crepes filled with sizzling pork or seafood in tropical Ho Chi Minh City or "white rose" dumplings in historic Hoi An.
-Rice fields fill the Vietnam countryside throughout all its regions, reflected in staple dishes like the extremely popular pho rice noodle soup.
+Many culinary enthusiasts dream of taking a food tour in Vietnam.
+Taste meatballs with noodles in the capital of Hanoi, fried crepes filled with sizzling pork, fresh seafood in southern Ho Chi Minh City, or ‘white rose’ dumplings in historic Hoi An.
+Rice fields and terraces dot the countryside here, and you’ll eat the staple in all sorts of dishes from pho rice noodle soup to fried rice variations.

 A food tour of Vietnam would be incomplete without visiting the historic silk town of Hoi An.
-Among cobbled streets and swinging lanterns, travelers can taste banh bao vac.
-Known as "White Rose Dumplings", these delicate, translucent creations come filled with pork or seafood.
+In restaurants sitting amid cobbled streets and swinging lanterns, you can taste banh bao vac.
+Known as ‘white rose dumplings’, these delicate, translucent creations come filled with pork or seafood.

 Mix and match bun cha